qiu-wanyong/FedPU-Health/README.md

 # FedPU-Health
-The Code of Abnormal Heart Sound Detection from Multi-federated Care Institutions with Only Positive and Unlabelled Data
+The Code of Abnormal Heart Sound Detection from Multi-federated Care Institutions with Only Positive and Unlabelled Data.

 Article Title: “Federated Abnormal Heart Sound Detection with Weak to No Labels”